ov-studio/Vital.kit/console/src/README.md

 Outputs a single self-contained file: `../build/index.html`.
 It has no external dependencies (no CDN, no separate JS/CSS files to keep in sync) and no test harness code.

-To preview the production build locally before shipping it:
+To preview the production build locally prior shipping it:

 ```
 npm run preview